wlfauteux/UniTeX/README.md

 ### Presentation

-- `premable.sty`: Beamer theme and color are defined here.
+- `preamble.sty`: Beamer theme and color are defined here.
 Same for used modules and style settings.
 I regrouped all of the configuration files in one because of the simplicity of the project.

 # Local LaTeX installation